Kernix13/github-actions-dotfiles/dotfiles.md

 ### dot browserslistrc file

-This may be only for use with Vue.js projects and the vue-cli package.
+This may be only for use with Vue.js projects (I'm not certain of that) and the vue-cli package.
 Check out [Vue CLI Browser Compatibility page](https://cli.vuejs.org/guide/browser-compatibility.html) for more information:

 > You will notice a `browserslist` field in `package.json` (or a separate `.browserslistrc` file) specifying a range of browsers the project is targeting.
 This value will be used by @babel/preset-env and autoprefixer to automatically determine the JavaScript features that need to be transpiled and the CSS vendor prefixes needed.